-I will shortly come to what I mean by the word “understanding,” but before that, let me give you a glimpse into what my life had been before this understanding.
+I will shortly come to what I mean by the word “understanding,” but before that, let me give you a glimpse into what my life was before this understanding.

 I was always a shy kid and remained introverted.
 In school, I deliberately sat on the last bench to lose myself in the fantasy world where no one interrupts.

 I had no interest in studies or extra-curricular activities.
 My teachers used to be concerned, but that never bothered me.
-Somehow, I manage to complete schooling (barely making it through), and then the societal conditioning began.
+Somehow, I manage to complete schooling (barely making it through), and then the societal conditioning intensified.

 I graduated as a computer science engineer and worked in the corporate industry for about 12 years.
 I had what you can call a comfortable life with a well-paying job, but there was this void, a sort of discomfort that was driving me crazy.
 Sitting in a cubical, I used to feel suffocated.

 I used to interact with my coworkers just for the sake of it.
 There was no genuineness in those associations.
 It felt like I was playing a role.
 All my efforts were just to fit in.

 For hours, I would stare at the outside view of the lush green grass from my office window.
 If you could see me from a perspective, it was like a prisoner holding the prison bars and looking outside, hoping for freedom.

 As the years passed by, a lot of changes took place.
 I started seeing the futility of my pursuits.
-Eventually, this reality hit me that nothing in this life comes without an opposite, meaning, unhappiness accompanies every happiness.
+Eventually, this reality hit me that nothing in this life comes without an opposite.
+That unhappiness accompanies every happiness.
 It is called duality or phenomenality.

 I started experiencing an empty awareness in my meditation where the individual “me” meditating started to disappear.
-I had no sense of my body or mind, just pure awareness.
+I had no sense of my body or mind.
+Just pure awareness.
 That’s what I mean by the word understanding.
-It means there’s no “I” doing the actions, but everything happens.
+It means there’s no “I” doing the actions, but everything is happening.